JonasVilladsen/P7_libraries/README.txt

 sanity_checks.py
 utilities.py

-However since the data aren't public available are the scripts only for viewing purposes.
+However, since the data are not publicly available these scripts are only for viewing purposes.